-- Students must maintain a minimum C average (or 2.0 GPA) in their degree work
+- Students must maintain a minimum C average (2.0 GPA) in their degree work

-- Students must maintain at least a C average in their major
+- Students must maintain at minimum C average (2.0 GPA) in their major

 - A minimum of 60% of the credits in the major field must be completed at Baruch College.